 How to profit from peace on Earth and protect goodwill toward men requires dedication by members of the U.S. military who individually serve in obscurity but whose responsibilities have expanded from defending America on land, sea and air to safeguarding U.S. interests in space.

-This time, the Space Force is spinning out from the Air Force, whose officials described the Space Force’s launch as a historic moment that shows the importance of space operations to the national defense of the United States.
-China and Russia aggressively have been devoting additional financial support in a new race for space to close their multi-decade technology gap that has left them behind since American astronauts successfully landed on the moon on July 20, 1969.
+The Space Force is a spin-off of the Air Force, whose officials described the change as a historic moment that shows the importance of space operations to the national defense of the United States.
+China and Russia aggressively have been devoting additional financial support in a new race for space to close their multi-decade technology gap that left them behind even before July 20, 1969, when American astronauts became the first humans to land and to walk on the moon.

 U.S. Space Force Will Organize, Train and Equip SPACECOM

 The United States Space Command (SPACECOM) is intended to defend America’s vital interests in space that are taking on heightened significance as U.S. adversaries seek to develop ways to defeat the United States.
-SPACECOM a new U.S. military combatant command in August 2019, following the formation of CYBERCOM in 2018 to protect Americans from the most advanced cyber threats.
+SPACECOM, a new U.S. military combatant command launched in August 2019, followed the formation of CYBERCOM in 2018 to protect Americans from the most advanced cyberthreats.
+The DoD now has 11 combatant commands, each with a geographic or functional mission that provides command and control of military forces in peace and war.

 “The dangers to our country constantly evolve, and so must we,” President Trump said in a White House Rose Garden ceremony when he announced the creation of SPACECOM on Aug.
 29. U.S. adversaries are “weaponizing Earth’s orbits” with new technology targeting American satellites that are critical to both battlefield and commercial operations, President Trump added.